BallAerospace/COSMOS/_docs/interfaces.md

 INTERFACE INTERFACE_NAME tcpip_client_interface.rb localhost 8080 8080 10.0 10.0 TEMPLATE 0xA 0xA
 {% endhighlight %}

+See [INTERFACE](/docs/system/#interface) for a description of the INTERFACE keyword.
+See [Interface Modifiers](/docs/system/#interface-modifiers) for a description of the keywords which can follow the INTERFACE keyword.

 ### TCPIP Server Interface
 The TCPIP server interface creates a TCPIP server which listens for incoming connections and dynamically creates sockets which communicate with the target.
 This interface is used for targets which open a socket and try to connect to a server.